hacdias/hacdias.com/content/resume/index.md

   location="Upframe" href="https://github.com/upframe"
   from="09/2016" to="05/2018" >}}

-- Built a Go REST API, Slack integration, and a React web application to manage newsletters and enrollments for a mentorship-driven program connecting mentors with first-time entrepreneurs.
+- Built a Go REST API, Slack integration, and a React web application to manage newsletters and enrollments for a program connecting mentors with first-time entrepreneurs.

 {{</ resume-position >}}